batok/minesweeper/README.md

 # Minesweeper

-** Rest API for a Minesweeper Mobile Client **
+** Rest API Server in Elixir for a Minesweeper Mobile Client **

 ## Installation

-This is an elixir rest api, built with Plug and Cowboy.
+This is an elixir rest api server, built with Plug and Cowboy.

 You need elixir 1.4+ and erlang 19 installed in your computer.

+Instructions to install both ( elixir and erlang ) depends on your computer OS.

 ```bash
 $ git clone https://github.com/batok/minesweeper